2013 Galápagos Expedition with Professor William Durham

 Faculty members lead international trips for the MLA community, and MLA students and alumni also have the opportunity to apply to and study at Oxford University.

 The MLA Program offers travel/study trips that provide an opportunity for the MLA community to travel with a Stanford faculty member to locations across the globe.
 These trips are not credit-bearing, but are a way to see a country with an expert in the local area and in the company of fellow members of the MLA community.

-Recent MLA journeys include a trip to Croatia in 2017 with Professor Ivan Lupić, and expeditions to Costa Rica in 2015 and the Galápagos in 2013, both with Professor William Durham.
-MLA travelers will be going to South Africa in 2019 with Professor Jim Campbell.
+Recent MLA journeys include a 2022 trip to Turkey with Dr. Edward Steidle, South Africa in 2019 with Professor Jim Campbell, Croatia in 2017 with Professor Ivan Lupić, and expeditions to Costa Rica in 2015 and the Galápagos in 2013, both with Professor William Durham.

 MLA students and alumni in Croatia on a journey led by Professor Ivan Lupić